Frequently Asked Questions

 Can my camper attend multiple sessions?

-Campers are able to register for each session of each camp within the same age range, but space is limited.
-This means your camper has the opportunity to stay for 1, 2 or 3 sessions of Teen.
-Same applies for our Youth sessions 4 and 5.
+Campers are able to register for each session of each camp within the same age range, but space is limited and is dependant on our upcoming Covid-19 guidelines.
+This means your camper has the opportunity to stay for sessions 1 and 2 of Teen.
+Same applies for our Youth sessions 3 and 4.
 While some campers find it harder to stay engage for multiple sessions, we have also received feedback from previous campers that they’ve enjoyed the program and building stronger connections when attended multiple weeks of camp.

 How many campers do you take?